I think you’ll agree with me when I say: HSC Creative Writing is REALLY hard.

 Want to know a secret?

-Most students sit down and try to develop an idea for creative writing without first thinking about ‘HSC Discovery’.
-They then later on attempt to mould their story to better illustrate an aspect of Discovery.
+Most students sit down and try to develop an idea for creative writing without first thinking about what Module C is all about.

-A story that often doesn’t capture HSC Discovery in a meaningful way that nails the marking criteria for the HSC.
+A story that often doesn’t convey anything much in a meaningful way that nails the marking criteria for the HSC.

 Here’s the point:

-The marking criteria for HSC Creative Writing to score a Band 6 requires you to:
+The marking criteria for HSC Module C creative writing to score a Band 6 requires you to:

-Let’s put some emphasis on ‘skilfully’.
-Writing your story, and then trying to ‘stuff’ Discovery into it, just won’t cut it.
+Let’s put some emphasis on ‘carefully shape meaning’.
+Writing your story, and then trying to ‘stuff’ Meaning into it, just won’t cut it.

-So, what does it mean to ‘skillfully explore’ Discovery for your HSC Creative Writing piece?
+So, what does it mean to ‘carefully shape meaning’ for your HSC Creative Writing piece?

-Find out here in this in-depth article where we use the syllabus to deconstruct ‘Discovery’ for you so you make sure your HSC Creative Writing story ‘skillfully explores the concept of Discovery’ and gets you a Band 6!
+Find out here in this in-depth article where we deconstruct HSC English Module C: The Craft of Writing for you so you make sure your HSC Creative Writing story will get you that Band 6!

-Read our in-depth article on HSC Discovery here:
+Read our in-depth article on developing your HSC English Module C creative writing piece here:

 Are you making the #1 mistake when trying to write your HSC Creative Writing story?